 For decades, an invigorated economic base prevailed due to the presence of the New Cornelia Mine.
 When the mine closed in 1985, it left a community without a viable industry to provide employment opportunities.
-In recent years, Customs and Border Patrol has become an established presence in the area, providing some measure of employment for area residents.
+In recent years, Customs and Border Patrol has become an established presence in the area, providing some employment for area residents.

 Whether you’re a long-time Ajo resident or new to the area, we encourage you to explore some of the wonderful things our area has to offer.
 Experience what makes our community unique—and a wonderful place to live!